haikonguyen/haikonguyen.eu/static/posts/2015-12-27-a-warmy-winter-day-in-prague.md

 So because yesterday was such a beautiful day, I decided to take a picture from a different point of view.
-Even though this gorgeous scenery to Prague Castle from the Old Town Bridge Tower is quite famous, I never had a chance to literarily go up and take a picture.
-Today I can say, that I am really glad that I did. :-D
+Even though this gorgeous scenery to Prague Castle from the Old Town Bridge Tower is quite famous, I never had a chance to literally go up and take a picture.
+Today I can say, that I am really glad, that I did. :-D